 - Benchmark that feedback against your key performance indicators

-- Analyze your data and pull insights from your data
+- Analyze your website performance data and derive insights from it

 - Create and execute action items

-- Monitor the results to see whether your changes improved your site.
+- Monitor the results to understand the impact of your updates.

 This agile approach drives continuous improvements to your website and ensures your customers receive the best digital experience.